Understanding Methylene Blue: Safety, Side Effects, and More

 Pharmaceutical vs. Aquarium Grade

 NEVER use aquarium or textile-grade methylene blue for human consumption.
-These are not tested for:
+These grades are not tested for:

 Sterility